 Our final night there we had a fun night dancing and seeing some fireworks.
 The villagers came dressed in their traditional outfits and we all gave thank you gifts to our homestay families.
 Ajarn Mike also surprised us at the end of the night with lanterns to send into the sky.
 It was truly a great way to end our time in the village.
 Now we are back in Chiang Mai, and officially done with the Spring Semester in Thailand program.
 Seventeen of us are staying here to do the TEFL program.
 TEFL stands for “Teaching English as a Foreign Language.”
 After this program we will be certified to teach English anywhere around the world.
 Two of the students are traveling, three are staying for some voluntary work, and the rest are going back to America.
 Thank you again Ajarn Mike, Ajarn Ann, the Pii’s, and all of people who helped make all that we experienced possible.
 This program has been life changing and an experience we will never forget.

 This week’s blog post was written by Hannah Hartman (pictured above, right), sophomore Human Development and Family Sciences major at Messiah College, located in Grantham, PA.

-To view the photos from this week please click on the following link: https://plus.google.com/u/0/photos/104834353989728659069/albums/5996806879778317761
+To view photos from the Lahu Village, please click the following link: https://plus.google.com/u/0/photos/104834353989728659069/albums/5996806879778317761